 When you type in domain.com into your browser, the browser first needs to get the IP address of www.domain.com.
 The browser contacts a DNS server to query the location of the server where the webpages are stored.
 Think of it as a directory service of IP address.

 Look up!
-A Favicon is the little image that appears in the browser window next to your URL, or in next to the meta-title if you’re using tabs.
+A Favicon is a little image that appears in the browser window next to your URL or in next to the meta-title if you’re using tabs.

-Findability is an internet marketing term that refers to how easily information on a website can be found, either from search engines and other online directories and resources, or from within the site itself.
+Findability is an internet marketing term that refers to how easily information on a website can be found, either from search engines and other online directories and resources or from within site itself.

 Google Analytics is a service offered by Google that generates detailed statistics about a website’s traffic and traffic sources and measures conversions and goals.
 It is the most widely used website statistics service.

-A numbering system which uses a base of 16.
-The first ten digits are 0-9 and the next six are A-F. Hexadecimal numbers are used to determine (and standardize) colors on the web.
+A numbering system that uses a base of 16.
+The first ten digits are 0-9, and the next six are A-F. Hexadecimal numbers are used to determine (and standardize) colors on the web.
 For example, the hexadecimal equivalent for the color white is #FFFFFF, while black is #000000

 Short for “Internet Service Provider,” it’s the company that provides you with access to the Internet.